 8. Be Ready to Apply for Financial Help

-While the government is ironing out the packages it’s going to offer to help small businesses, Martine is making sure she has her paperwork in order and knows what resources are available.
+While the government is ironing out the packages it’s going to offer to help small businesses, Martinez is making sure she has her paperwork in order and knows what resources are available.

 “We’re working on getting our taxes done and making sure we have all of our numbers for the year.
 We can go to the agencies that are going to be offering help for small businesses and to the private sector offering loans and rescue programs when these things are confirmed.”